joshfreeman00/video-game-review-MS3/README.md

 As a user;

-* I want to understand the context of the website and what it has to offer.
 * I want to be able to register an account with the website to keep track of the reviews I have posted.
 * I want to easily log into my already registered account.
 * I want to easily log out of the account I am logged into, and be notified that I have successfully been logged out.